S.Sudan: A faltering peace process and political mistrust ahead of 2023 vote | DW | 22.02.2022

 Subsistence farmers struggle to earn a secure income and rely on assistance from international aid agencies

-The five chapters of the peace deal that were supposed to be implemented had three major important elements yet to be well implemented in the areas of reconstruction, economic reforms and justice and accountability.
+The five chapters of the peace deal had three major important elements yet to be properly implemented in the areas of reconstruction, economic reforms, and justice and accountability.
 The failure to implement these chapters means more hardships for citizens who are barely surviving under worsening economic conditions.

 Henry Enoka is barely able to support his family on his earnings of 35,000 South Sudanese Pounds ($80) a month as a teacher.
 He is unable to meet some of their basic needs due to the high cost of living in Juba, he told DW.